CIS565-Fall-2022/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

 the magnitude of all three equals one.
 So we should be able to solve for the z value with just the x and y values!
 However, the direction of the z component cannot be exactly computed using this approach, as for each x and y tuple there could be two z values that satisfy the normalized criteria, +z and -z.
-So, instead the octahedron normal enconding method is used instead.
+So, instead the octahedron normal encoding method is used instead.
+Read more about it in the paper by Zina Cigolle et. al linked in the credits below!

 With this optimization, we reduce the number of g-buffers from 3 to 2!